monospice/laravel-redis-sentinel-drivers/README.md

 #### Redis Sentinel integration for Laravel and Lumen.

-[Redis Sentinel][sentinel] provides high-availability, monitoring, and load-balancing for Redis servers configured for master-slave replication.
+[Redis Sentinel][sentinel] facilitates high-availability, monitoring, and load-balancing for Redis servers configured for master-slave replication.
 [Laravel][laravel] includes built-in support for Redis, but we cannot configure Sentinel setups flexibly out-of-the-box.
 This limits configuration of Sentinel